harshvardhaniimi/personal-website/content/blogs/_index.md

 title: Blizzard of Random Thoughts
 description: |
   I usually pen down my thoughts here drawing heavily from anecdotes and personal experiences.
-You would also find some posts on working with R.
+You would also find some posts on working with R. Cross-listed on [R-bloggers](https://www.r-bloggers.com/blogs-list/).
 author: "Harshvardhan"
 show_post_thumbnail: false
 show_author_byline: false